All Episodes

 Great to have you back.

-It's great to have you with us in a phone number.
+It's great to have you with us and a phone number.

-I had mentioned to uh caller that uh everybody working their own self-interest is how everybody helps everybody else out.
+During the break at the top of the hour, actually the break before the top of the hour, I had mentioned to a caller that everybody working their own self-interest is how everybody helps everybody else out.

 That's an essence of you rich people.

-Oh, you just care about yourself, and somehow you think that's gonna bring everybody else.
+All you do is care about yourself and somehow you think that's going to bring everybody else along.

 It's amazing to me how woefully inept our economics education has been in this country.